AndrejaCH/kickstarter-analysis/README.md

 </p>

 ## Results
-### Conclusions about the Theater Outcomes based on Launch Date.
+### Conclusions about the Theater Outcomes based on Launch Date
 - [x] May and June have 111 (67%) and 100 (65%) successful campaigns respectively.
 - [x] December has 37 (49%) successful campaigns.
 - [x] May and June have a total of 166 (12%) and 153 (11%) campaigns, respectively.